 Each PowerPoint presentation contains several slides which many users believe are akin to a blank canvas or an empty sheet of paper!
 You can thereafter add content to the slides in much the same way as you use brushes to create strokes of paint to color a canvas.
 For example, do you want some text?
 You add a text box.
 Want a picture?
 Just insert a picture and place it anywhere on your slide!
 Wait, this is not really the way that you work with PowerPoint!

 Unlike a new canvas or a blank sheet of paper, PowerPoint does not like to provide you so much non-structured freedom.
 And this can be good in many ways.
 Primarily, PowerPoint structures each slide you create into one of its prescribed layouts.
 Examples of such layouts include:

 - Title layout (comprising placeholders to add a Title and Subtitle for a slide),

-- Title and Content layout (comprising a slide title and a multi-purpose content placeholder),
+- Title and Content layout (comprising a slide title and a multi-purpose Content placeholder),

-- Title Only layout (comprising a slide title placeholder with a blank area),
+- Title Only layout (comprising a slide Title placeholder with a blank area),

-- Blank layout (comprising no placeholders at all).
+- Blank layout (comprising no placeholders at all),

-- And several more layouts
+- And several other layouts

 Figure 1: Blank presentation with one slide

-- To change the layout of the active slide to another type, click on another thumbnail that represents a different layout in the same submenu that is shown in Figure 2.
+- To change the layout of the active slide to another type, click on another thumbnail that represents a different layout in the same sub-menu that is shown in Figure 2.